ibm-cloud-docs/account/iam-resource-based.md

 {: #create-resource-attribute-conditio-api}
 {: api}

-You can assign access with a resource attribute-based condition by specifying a prefix, delimiter, or path that determines when the condition grants access.
+You can assign access by specifying a resource attribute that determines which resources the condition grants access to.
 As an example, let's say that you're creating a conditional policy for a developer that needs access to everything under the `dev/David/*` and the `devA/*` folders or any path that begins with the `dev/David/*` or `devA/*`.
 The following example shows you how to create a resource attribute-based condition that gives the user access to everything under the `dev/David/` folder and any path that begins with the `devA` or specifically `devA/` folder.

 You can have up to 10 conditions and nesting up to 2 levels by using `OR`.
 {: important}

 For more information and examples about available operators, see [Resource attribute-based conditions](/docs/account?topic=account-iam-condition-properties&interface=ui#resource-based-conditions).
-For more information about how Cloud Object Storage uses resource attribute-based conditions, see [Controlling access to individual objects in a bucket](/docs/cloud-object-storage?topic=cloud-object-storage-object-access-tutorial).